 The Queen Company's shaft was sunk to a depth of 119 feet, and gold was found in the gravels from 45 feet in depth to the false bottom, averaging from 2 to 3 dwts. per ton, thus establishing a great thickness and a wide extension of gold-bearing deposits, now altogether abandoned, but which would, doubtless, become profitable to work if manipulated properly and on a large scale.
-There were three distinct layers of auriferous gravels one above the other, viz.-black, red, and white,-the first-mentioned being the richest.
-The workings in that mine proved a dip of the wash to the east, but not for a great width, inasmuch as shallow ground has been found which appears to confine this deep ground and to give it a southerly direction.
-The red mottled clays which here overlay that deep ground can be traced on the one hand from beyond the Beaconsfield Company's ground towards the Queen Company's old shaft, and on the opposite from near the Cosmopolitan Company's ground likewise heading for that shaft.
+There were three distinct layers of auriferous gravels one above the other, viz.- black, red, and white,-the first-mentioned being the richest.
+The workings in that mine proved a dip of the wash to the east, but not for a great width, inasmuch as shallow ground has been found which appears to confine this deep ground can be traced on the one hand from beyond the Beaconsfield Company's ground towards the Queen Company's old shaft, and on the opposite from near the Cosmopolitan Company's ground likewise heading for that shaft.
 This clay was met with in the main adit of the Tasmania G. M. Co. for a width of 60 to 70 feet, and those clays offered some difficulty in timberingowing to their swelling on being exposed to a changeable atmosphere.
-Mr. Orchard's deep bore, and the old Ballarat shaft, 213 feet deep and not bettomed, afford accumulating evidence of the continuance of the higher auriferous gravels, but they have not yet solved the problem as to the value of the gravels underlaying the false bottom.
-In Victoria and New South Wales they have frequently been found to be very rich, when not of the miocene age.
+Mr. Orchard's deep bore, and the old Ballarat shaft, 213 feet deep and not bottomed, afford accumulating evidence of the gravels underlaying the false bottom.
+In Victoria and New South Wales they have frequently been found to be very rich, when not of the micocene age.
 The lower gravels above the false bottom are very remarkable for the well preserved trunks and limbs of trees (said to resemble ferns) and seed cones found at a depth of 125 feet, the former standing in a natural upright position.
-It would be interesting to compare these buried vegetable remains of that age, if still procurable, with those that have been found in the Victorian gravels of probably corresponding age which were classified an
+It would be interesting to compare these buried vegetable remains of that age, if still procurable, with those that have been found in the Victorian gravels of probably corresponding age which were classified and named by Baron Von Müller, the Government Botanist, in order to be in a position to define and compare the geological epochs here with those of Australia.